wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 	);
 ```

-The key thing to notice here is the use of the (?P<id>\d+) placeholder.
+They key thing to not is the format of the path variable:

-It uses the following format: `?P<{name}>{regex pattern}`
+`?P<{name}>{regex-pattern}`

+1. The start of the path variable is a query string using an upper case P as the query parameter
-1. name is the name of the placeholder.
-This will be used to access the value in the $request object eg $request['{name}']
+2. name is the name of the placeholder.
+This will be used to create the property on the $request object, to access the path variable value
-2. regex pattern is the regular expression pattern that the value should match.
+2. regex-pattern is the regular expression pattern that the value should match.
 In this case, \d+ means that the value should be a number.

-This tells the route that the id value will be passed to the route and that it should be a number.
-The id value will then be available in the $request object.
+This tells the route that a value will be passed to the route and that it should be a numeric.
+This numeric value will then set up as a property with the name 'id' on the request object.

-Now you just need to create the wp_learn_rest_get_form_submission function, which could look something like this:
+Now you just need to create the wp_learn_get_form_submission function, to get the form_submission based on the id, which could look something like this:

 ```php
 function wp_learn_rest_get_form_submission( $request ) {